CharaChorder/docs/docs/CharaChorder One.rst

 port.

 .. _TRS cable:
-In between the two CharaChorder halves, there’s a single 3.5mm TRS CHECK INFO cable, commonly known as an AUX cable.
+In between the two CharaChorder halves, there’s a single 3.5mm TRS cable, commonly known as an AUX cable.
 This cable facilitates instant communication between the right half and the left half of the CharaChorder.
 However, as mentioned before, only the left half contains the “brain” of the CharaChorder which holds your chord library, layout,